W Hamond - The Original Whitby Jet Store

 "Get the best from your stay in Whitby." - Everything you need to know about Whitby into a free mini-guide!

-Captain James Cook needs little introduction; British explorer, navigator, cartographer, and captain in the British Royal Navy.
-Famed for his discovery of Australia.
-Captain Cook is one of Whitby’s most famous modern heroes.
+Captain James Cook needs little introduction.
+He was a British explorer, navigator, cartographer, and captain in the British Royal Navy.
+Famed for discovering Australia, Captain Cook is one of Whitby’s most famous modern heroes.

-Cook was born in Middlesbrough to a Scottish farm labourer, also named James, in 1728.
-Airey Holmes farm was his early childhood home and Mr Thomas Skottow, the farmer, paid for James Cook to attend the local school.
-After a four-year stint on the farm with his father, at the age of 16, he travelled to Staithes to serve an apprenticeship as a shopkeeper and haberdasher.
+After a four-year stint on the farm with his father, at 16, he travelled to Staithes to serve an apprenticeship as a shopkeeper and haberdasher.
 Records speculate that it was here that Cook first fell for the sea.

-Shop work didn’t fit Cook.
-After just eighteen months he was introduced to the Walker brothers at Whitby.
-John and Henry Walker were friends of Sanderson the haberdasher and agreed to take on Cook as a merchant navy apprentice.
-For many years Cook plied coal along the coast between the Tyne and London aboard the Freelove.
-At this time Cook was living with the Walkers at their house on Grape Lane.
-It is this building that is now preserved as the Captain Cook Memorial Museum.
+Cook plied coal along the coast between the Tyne and London aboard the Freelove for many years.
+At this time, Cook was living with the Walkers at their house on Grape Lane.
+This building is now preserved as the Captain Cook Memorial Museum.

-His apprenticeship complete, Cook sailed the Baltic trade routes and passed his exams in 1752.
-He progressed quickly to be offered command of collier brig, Friendship, in 1755.
-Less than a month later, sensing an opportunity for advancement and adventure, Cook had enlisted with the Royal Navy.
+After completing his apprenticeship, Cook sailed the Baltic trade routes and passed his exams in 1752.
+He progressed quickly to be offered command of the collier brig Friendship in 1755.
+Less than a month later, sensing an opportunity for advancement and adventure, Cook enlisted with the Royal Navy.

 Cook stated that he intended not only to go;